 Result 6 In the Low-Fine treatment, S's effort choices and B's likelihood of making a small lie or a truthful announcement are similar to the High-Benefits Treatment.
 However, following high effort, a large proportion of B's make the lowest possible announcement, $\hat{v} = 100$ .
 These "maximal lies" are more frequent among B's who are averse to gambles and who fear inappropriate challenges.
+S's always challenge maximal lies and B's who are challenged after a maximal lie almost always accept the counter offer.
 S's almost always challenge small lies and B's still retaliate against the majority of these challenges.